bjorn/raccoin/docs/getting-started.md

 ## Create a Portfolio

-When launching Raccoin, we are greeted with the welcome screen.
+After [downloading Raccoin](index.md) and launching it for the first time, we are greeted with the welcome screen.

 ![Raccoin Welcome](/screenshots/raccoin-welcome.png)